KATT/danson/README.md

 ## About

-DanSon is a progressive JSON serializer and deserializer that can serialize and deserialize arbitrary objects into JSON.
+danSON is a progressive JSON serializer and deserializer that can serialize and deserialize arbitrary objects into JSON.

 ## Features